Interview with Jane Pettigrew, author of World of Tea: Discovering Producing Regions and Their Teas.

 Q. What is the main thing you want readers to take away from your book?

-A. I would like to think that readers will learn more about the history of tea production, the difference in the many growing areas in terms of geography, terroir, structure of the industry, the type of tea plants being grown, the types of tea being made, the challenges that growers and producers face, the constant shifting of market forces, etc. I want people to understand why tea has become such an important crop and a beverage for so many people.
+A. I would like to think that readers will learn more about the history of tea production, the difference in the many growing areas in terms of geography, terroir, the structure of the industry, the type of tea plants being grown, the types of tea being made, the challenges that growers and producers face, the constant shifting of market forces, etc. I want people to understand why tea has become such an important crop and a beverage for so many people.

 I want readers to understand the commitment and passion that so many people feel for this amazing plant."